 That was until I saw my friend Krista’s post.
 It inspired me to take the bull by the horns and get ‘er done (as they say around here)!
 Read her post to get the full tutorial, but I’ll show you what I did, too.

 Before we dive into the semi-tutorial.
 I’ll tell you what hardware I used.
 I kept the original knobs on the doors, so those were easy to reinstall.
 Sure, I could have changed them out, but they were fine.
 I liked them and didn’t feel the need to spend extra money on them.

-But I’ve loved and wanted cup pulls on the drawers for forever, so I ordered these 3″ cup pulls from D. Lawless Hardware.
+But I’ve loved and wanted cup pulls on the drawers for forever, so I ordered these 3″ cup pulls.
 I knew I’d be changing them out, so I went ahead and puttied the old hardware holes when I painted the cabinets white.

 How to Install New Cabinet Pulls

 - Thin piece of wood, cardboard or paper for the template